Chart Color Schemes

 Springwood has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Springwood's population is around 10,341 as of November 2025.
-This reflects an increase of 499 people since the 2021 Census, which reported a population of 9,842 people.
-The change is inferred from the estimated resident population of 10,302 in June 2024 and an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,681 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Springwood's population is around 10,314 as of Feb 2026.
+This reflects an increase since the 2021 Census, which reported a population of 9,842 people.
+The change is inferred from the estimated resident population of 10,302 from the ABS as of June 2024 and an additional 40 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,677 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
 Over the past decade, Springwood has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration during recent periods.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Examining future population trends, a population increase just below the median of national areas is expected by November 2041, with an expected expansion of 1,228 persons reflecting an increase of 11.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections are applied where utilised.
+Examining future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 1,228 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.8% in total over the 17 years.

 Frequently Asked Questions - Population